krgamestudios/krgamestudios.github.io/_posts/2025-02-27-keep-killing-games.md

 ---

-*When I'm not blogging at four in the morning, I can usually be found on [Bluesky](https://bsky.app/profile/krgamestudios.bsky.social) or [Discord](https://discord.gg/5KwPFdTBZp).*
+*When I'm not blogging at four in the morning, I can usually be found on [Bluesky](https://bsky.app/profile/krgamestudios.bsky.social) or [Discord](https://discord.gg/5KwPFdTBZp).
+If you'd like to show your support, I also have a [Patreon](https://www.patreon.com/c/krgamestudios), and I'd love a Coffee via [Ko-fi](https://ko-fi.com/krgamestudios).*